Skip to main content

 • The most common approach is to use age buckets that already exist in the publisher taxonomy, such as "18-25" and "26-35".

-• Note that spelling should be consistent, "18-25" and "18 - 25" will be treated as separate age brackets.
+• Spelling should be consistent — "18-25" and "18 - 25" are treated as separate age brackets.

 • Decentriq recommends not using more than 10 age buckets to keep bucket sizes large enough.